mrocklin/blog/_posts/work/2013-01-17-LogPy-Facts-Relations.md

 Querys
 ------

-Now we can query our facts using logical the expressions of LogPy.
-Recall from the [last post]({{ BASE_PATH }}/work/2013/01/14/LogPy-Introduction/) that we can use relations to express logical goals and use `run` to search for examples that satisfy those goals.
-Here are two simple examples
+Once have asserted the relevant facts we can run queries with the logical expressions of LogPy.
+Recall from the [last post]({{ BASE_PATH }}/work/2013/01/14/LogPy-Introduction/) that we can use relations to express logical goals and use `run` to search for cases that satisfy those goals.
+Here are two simple queries

 {% highlight python %}
->>> from logpy import run, eq, var
+>>> from logpy import var, run
 >>> x = var()
 >>> print run(0, x, adjacent('CA', 'NY')) # is California adjacent to New York?
 ()